 Quite frequently you want to only show part of the captured scene in your image, e.g. to take away some disturbing feature close to the frame.
 In other cases, the horizon in the image may need levelling, or there are perspective distortions.
-All this can be corrected in the crop and rotate module.
+All this can be corrected with full manual control in the crop and rotate module.
+For a fully automatic correction of perspective distortions you may alternatively visit the perspective correction module.
 If you need to correct typical camera lens flaws like cushion distortion, transversal chromatic aberrations or vignetting, there is a lens correction module.